Bioglass 45S5: History

 Bioglass 45S5 is important to the field of biomimetic materials as one of the first completely synthetic materials that seamlessly bonds to bone.
 It was developed by Larry L. Hench in the late 1960s.
 The idea for the material came to him during a bus ride in 1967.
-While working as an assistant professor at the University of Florida, Dr. Hench decided to attend the U.S. Army Materials Research Conference held in Sagamore, New York, where he planned to talk about radiation resistant electronic materials.
+While working as an assistant professor at the University of Florida, Hench decided to attend the U.S. Army Materials Research Conference held in Sagamore, New York, where he planned to talk about radiation resistant electronic materials.
 He began discussing his research with a fellow traveller on the bus, Colonel Klinker, who had recently returned to the United States after serving as an Army medical supply officer in Vietnam.

-After listening to Dr. Hench's description of his research, the Colonel asked, “If you can make a material that will survive exposure to high energy radiation can you make a material that will survive exposure to the human body?”
+After listening to Hench's description of his research, the Colonel asked, "If you can make a material that will survive exposure to high energy radiation can you make a material that will survive exposure to the human body?"
 Klinker then went on to describe the amputations that he had witnessed in Vietnam, which resulted from the body's rejection of metal and plastic implants.
 Hench realized that there was a need for a novel material that could form a living bond with tissues in the body.

 When Hench returned to Florida after the conference, he submitted a proposal to the U.S. Army Medical Research and Design Command.
 He received funding in 1968, and in November 1969 Hench began to synthesize small rectangles of what he called 45S5 glass.
 Ted Greenlee, Assistant Professor of Orthopaedic Surgery at the University of Florida, implanted them in rat femurs at the VA Hospital in Gainesville.
 Six weeks later, Greenlee called Hench asking, "Larry, what are those samples you gave me?
 They will not come out of the bone.
 I have pulled on them, I have pushed on them, I have cracked the bone and they are still bonded in place."

 With this first successful experiment, Bioglass was born and the first compositions studied.
 Hench published his first paper on the subject in 1971 in the Journal of Biomedical Materials Research, and his lab continued to work on the project for the next 10 years with continued funding from the U.S. Army.
 By 2006, there were over 500 papers published on the topic of bioactive glasses from different laboratories and institutions around the world.
-The first successful surgical use of Bioglass 45S5 was in replacement of ossicles in middle ear as a treatment of conductive hearing loss, and the material continues to be used in bone reconstruction applications today.
+The first successful surgical use of Bioglass 45S5 was in replacement of ossicles in the middle ear as a treatment of conductive hearing loss, and the material continues to be used in bone reconstruction applications today.

 Other uses include cones for implantation into the jaw following a tooth extraction.
 Composite materials made of Bioglass 45S5 and patient's own bone can be used for bone reconstruction.
 Further research is being conducted for the development of new processing techniques to allow for more applications of Bioglass.